2S101 Harter Road, Kaneville, IL 60144 PH: 630-557-2858

 What is my Equalized Assessed Value based on?

-The state property tax code requires that your Equalized Assessed Value (EAV) should be about one-third of the fair cash value of your property as of January 1 of the current assessment year based on sales that took place in the prior three years.
-The 2015 EAV is based on sales that took place in 2012, 2013, and 2014.
+The state property tax code requires that your Equalized Assessed Value (EAV) should be about one-third of the fair cash value of your property as of January 1st of the current assessment year based on sales that took place in the prior three years.

 Why are my taxes so high?